 Scouts BSA patrol and troop meetings are intended to be an activity for youth.
 They are not a family activity, and the presence of parents can be a distraction.
 However, parental involvement is not forbidden.
 If a parent or guardian would like to be present during a troop meeting, they should consult with the Scoutmaster in advance so a way can be arranged for them to observe.
 There also might be provision for them to register for a position on the troop committee or as an assistant Scoutmaster.
 There are always ways for your parent or guardian to be involved.

 All troops are chartered to a local organization.
 The chartered organization serves as a sponsor of Scouting and is essentially the owner/operator of the Scouting unit.
 In this role, the head of the organization approves all adult volunteer leaders.
 All leaders are required to take our child safety course called “Youth Protection,” and specific training for their role in Scouting is available either online or in a classroom setting.
 To help the organization maintain a quality program, there is a person assigned to be a liaison between the unit and the chartered organization.
 In addition, every unit has a committee (typically made up of Scouting parents) that oversees proper operation and ensures a safe and fun program.

-What supplies and equipment does a Boy Scout need?
+What supplies and equipment does a Scouts, BSA need?

-The single most important piece of equipment a Boy Scout needs is the Boy Scout Handbook.
+The single most important piece of equipment a Scout needs is the Scouts, BSA Handbook.
 A local Scout shop is the best place to buy a handbook, and the staff there can guide you to get exactly what you need.
-Your local Scout shop is located at the Coronado Area Council Office.
+Your local Scout shop is located in the Coronado Area Council Office.

 The uniform is also very important as it plays an essential role in creating a sense of belonging, and it’s where a Scout gets to display his awards and rank achievements.
 Check out the interactive uniform builder at www.bsauniforms.org .
 Uniforms can be ordered online or in person at the local Scout shop.